 As of the date of this report, we have initiated multiple clinical sites for the Phase 1a/b trial in patients with CLL/SLL or NHL which include specialty regional cancer care centers as well as large hospitals and key academic institutions.
-As of the date of this report, we have completed the first, second, third, fourth and fifth dose levels (150 mg, 300 mg, 450 mg, 600 mg, and 750 mg BID, respectively) and we currently are treating patients at the sixth dose level (900mg BID).
+As of the date of this report, we have completed the first, second, third, fourth, fifth, and sixth dose levels (150 mg, 300 mg, 450 mg, 600 mg, 750 mg, and 900 mg BID, respectively) and we currently are treating additional patients at the sixth dose level (900mg BID).
 Under an FDA-approved accelerated titration protocol, only one patient was required at each of the first two dose levels, followed by three patients at each dose level thereafter.
-Intra-patient dose escalation is allowed if the higher dose is safe in three or more patients, and additional patients may be enrolled at dose levels previously declared safe.
+Intrapatient dose escalation is allowed if the higher dose is safe in three or more patients, and additional patients may be enrolled at dose levels previously declared safe.
 To date, we have reported that among enrolled patients with an array of B-cell malignancies, we have observed inhibition of phospho-BTK and "on-target" lymphocytosis in patients with classic CLL and modest tumor reductions in patients with different tumor types, indicating target engagement and pharmacologic activity of luxeptinib.